Ancient Secrets of the Eleusinian Mysteries – Walking the Sacred Way

 Goddess Demeter and poppies

-In Ancient Greece the poppy was a symbol of sleep and death, associated with Morpheus, God of sleep and dreams and Demeter, Goddess of agriculture.
+In Ancient Greece the poppy was a symbol of sleep and death, associated with Morpheus, God of dreams and Demeter, Goddess of agriculture.

 Morpheus slept in a cave full of poppy seeds while shaping dreams and this is why the opium – based medication, used for insomnia, as well as pain, is known as morphine.